 What are the main factors that affect the quality of tea?

-We know the factors that affect the endoplasmic tea can effectively extend the flavor of the tea.
+We know the factors that affect endoplasmic tea can effectively extend the flavor of the tea.

-Temperature: the higher the temperature, the faster the change of tea may slow below ten ℃ brownings.
+Temperature: the higher the temperature, the faster the tea change may slow below ten ℃ brownings.

-Humidity: tea’s strong adsorption, humidity, the greater the possibility of moisture absorption and the large tea.
-Tea is generally more than 6% water content may mildew.
+Humidity: tea’s strong adsorption and humidity, the greater the possibility of moisture absorption and the large tea.
+Tea generally has more than 6% water content may cause mildew.

 Light: The light-transmitting container or tea in a plastic bag, after light exposure, the color of dry tea readily Darker dry, while producing other odors.

-Oxygen: Almost all elements can be combined with an oxide; tea substances, such as polyphenols, vitamins, etc., will occur slowly oxidized in air.
+Oxygen: Almost all elements can be combined with an oxide; tea substances, such as polyphenols, vitamins, etc., will slowly oxidize in the air.

 Why do you need Tea Tin Storage?